Reviews You Can Rely On

 Our Verdict

-The Brita Standard Pitcher Filter offers an easy, affordable way to improve the taste and clarity of tap water.
+The Brita Metro uses Brita's standard pitcher filter and offers an easy, affordable way to improve the taste and clarity of tap water.
 It is well-suited for individuals or small households that already have access to a generally safe water supply.
-It's compact, simple to maintain, and features a smart filter alert for convenient upkeep.
+It has a compact 6-cup capacity, is simple to maintain, and features a smart filter alert for convenient upkeep.
 While it performs respectably in reducing chlorine and certain metals, it falls short in removing more complex contaminants like PFAS or nitrates.
 Users looking for a low-cost, low-maintenance filter that improves flavor and peace of mind will find it appealing, but those with older plumbing or high-risk water sources should consider a higher-grade system.

 REASONS TO BUY